Explore the function of the nervous system and how it regulates behavior, and examine some of the fundamental questions of human nature.

 What You'll Study

-- Core courses in biology, chemistry, math and psychology
+- Core courses in biology, chemistry, math and psychological science

 - Cell and molecular neuroscience